Kunwar Sushant Singh

 Kunwar Sushant Singh is the Member of Legislative Assembly from Barhapur from Bharatiya Janata Party.
 He is a politician from Western Uttar Pradesh who belongs to Thakur (Rajput) caste.
-His father Kunwar Sarvesh Kumar Singh is former BJP MP from Moradabad.
+His father Kunwar Sarvesh Kumar Singh was former BJP MP from Moradabad and five term MLA from Thakurdwara.
+His grandfather Ram Pal Singh was former Congress MP from Amroha and three term MLA from Thakurdwara.